seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 **ROMEO**
 Tut, I have lost myself; I am not here;
-This is not Romeo, he’s some other where.
+This is not Romeo, he's some other where.

 **BENVOLIO**
 Tell me in sadness, who is that you love.